Download Poster for

 Analgesics reduce body aches, headaches and fever:

 - Acetaminophen (e.g. Tylenol, Panadol) is a painkiller and fever reducer.
 Doesn't irritate the stomach.
-Safe for people allergic to aspirin.
+Safe for people who are allergic to aspirin.

 - Aspirin is a painkiller, fever reducer and anti-inflammatory with relatively few side effects.
 May irritate stomach, so take with food.
 Not recommended if under age 19 due to association with Reye's syndrome.